UtrechtUniversity/yoda/docs/design/metadata-form.md

 ### Deviations from standard React form
-YoDa has some clear deviations from the standard functionality of React form.
-This to be able to mimic the behaviour of the preceiding (own development) form that did not use JSON form yet.
+Yoda has some clear deviations from the standard functionality of React form.
+This to be able to mimic the behaviour of the preceding (own development) form that did not use JSON form yet.

 #### Default handling of React form is that when fields are clonable they are initially not visible.
 Only after hitting the (add) button they become visible.
 There are challenges in correctly initializing array fields.

-Our own YoDa form requires clonable fields to be present in the form already.
+Our own Yoda form requires clonable fields to be present in the form already.

 ### Specific options menu depending on working in research or vault area